OIT-Research-Computing/arc-docs-old/source/unix_software/slurm.rst

 Slurm Cluster Scheduler
 ***********************

+.. warning:: ARC-Docs is depricated and will no longer be updated.
+New version can be found at: :ref:`https://github.com/PSU-Research-Computing/psurc-docs.git`_

 This section contains information on general slurm use.
 If this is your first time running slurm, it is recommended that you read over some of the basics on the official `Slurm Website <http://slurm.schedmd.com/documentation.html>`_ and watch this introductory video: `Introduction to slurm tools video <https://www.youtube.com/watch?v=U42qlYkzP9k>`_